Persecution of Christians in the Roman Empire: Marcus Aurelius to Maximinus the Thracian

-A number of persecutions of Christians occurred in the Roman empire during the reign of Septimius Severus (193-211).
+A number of persecutions of Christians occurred in the Roman empire during the reign of Septimius Severus (193–211).
 Writing during his reign, Clement of Alexandria said: "... we have exhibited before our eyes every day abundant sources of martyrs that are burnt, impaled, beheaded."
 The traditional view has been that Severus was responsible.
 This is based on a reference to a decree he is said to have issued forbidding conversions to Judaism and Christianity but this decree is known only from one source, the Historia Augusta, an unreliable mix of fact and fiction.
-Early church historian Eusebius describes Severus as a persecutor, but the Christian apologist Tertullian states that Severus was well disposed towards Christians, employed a Christian as his personal physician and had personally intervened to save from "the mob" several high-born Christians whom he knew.
+Early church historian Eusebius describes Severus as a persecutor, but the Christian apologist Tertullian states that Severus was well disposed towards Christians, employed a Christian as his personal physician, and had personally intervened to save from "the mob" several high-born Christians whom he knew.

-Some historians argue that Severus initially hold a favorable policy towards Christians during his early years of reign, but later changed, and in his tenth year of reign he began to persecute them.
+Some historians argue that Severus initially held a favorable policy towards Christians during his early years of reign, but later changed, and in his tenth year of reign he began to persecute them.
 Alternatively, Eusebius' description of Severus as a persecutor may derive merely from the fact that numerous persecutions occurred during his reign, including Perpetua and Felicity in the Roman province of Africa, but this was probably as the result of local persecutions rather than empire-wide actions or decrees by Severus.

 Other instances of persecution occurred before the reign of Decius, but there are fewer accounts of them from 215 onward.
 This may reflect a decrease in hostility toward Christianity or gaps in the available sources.
 Perhaps the most famous of these post-Severan persecutions are those attributed to Maximinus the Thracian (r.
 235–238).
 According to Eusebius, a persecution undertaken by Maximinus against heads of the church in 235 sent both Hippolytus and Pope Pontian into exile on Sardinia.
 Origen also referred to public executions of Christians taking place during Maximinus' reign.
 Other evidence suggests the persecution of 235 was local to provinces like Cappadocia and Pontus, and not set in motion by the emperor.

 Christians who refused to recant by performing ceremonies to honour the gods were severely penalised.
 Those who were Roman citizens were exiled or condemned to a swift death by beheading; slaves, foreign-born residents, and lower classes were liable to be put to death by wild beasts as a public spectacle.
 A variety of animals were used for those condemned to die in this way.
-Keith Hopkins says that it is disputed whether Christians were executed at the Colisseum at Rome, since no evidence of it has been found yet.
+Keith Hopkins says that it is disputed whether Christians were executed at the Colosseum at Rome, since no evidence of it has been found yet.